heidyzs/OERAnalysis/LDA_Analysis.md

   count(document, word, sort=TRUE) %>% ungroup()
 ```

-Next, create the document term matrix, this time we will use "gamma" that looks at document probability of falling into one topic or the other.
+Next, create the document term matrix, this time we will use `gamma` that looks at document probability of falling into one topic or the other.

 ``` r
 narrative_dtm <- tidy_narrative_words %>% cast_dtm(document, word, n)